 But parents and families usually find a way to adjust to the changes in their lives.
-They work to find ways to maintain some quality of life for themselves, the rest of their family, and their sick child during this time.
+They usually find ways to maintain some quality of life for themselves, the rest of their family, and their sick child during this time.

 What can help parents deal with sadness, depression, and grief?

-- Finding ways to express their feelings, such as talking or crying.
+- Finding ways to express their feelings, such as talking, writing, and/or letting themselves cry.

 - Asking for support from each other, family, or friends.

 - Using support from social workers, counselors, nurses, psychologists, and doctors.

 - Seeking spiritual support, getting guidance from pastors, rabbis, or other clergy; using prayer, meditation, or other spiritual practices.

 - Taking care of themselves: eating right, getting rest, and caring about how they look.